-The graduates had completed the 420-hour Vocational Training Partnership, preparing them to enter such trade fields as construction, carpentry, plumbing, electrical and building maintenance.
+The graduates had completed the 420-hour program, preparing them to enter such trade fields as construction, carpentry, plumbing, electrical and building maintenance.
 Each earned a certificate of completion, a construction industry NCCER card and a job offer from an area employer.
 Conducted by the nonprofit iBuild Central Florida, the program followed the standardized training and credentialing curricula set by the National Center for Construction Education and Research (NCCER).
 To obtain a card, each trainee had to complete a series of 70-plus assessments.

 Held at Frontine Outreach Center, site of the training program, the graduation ceremony (click here to watch video) marked a transformation in the pre-apprenticeship trainees’ lives.
 All were offered full-time, entry level jobs that pay more than $30,000 a year and provide benefits, paid apprenticeship training classes and advancement opportunities in their chosen fields.
-OUC hired one of the graduates, Vale Price, as a Warehouse Associate III.
+OUC hired one of the graduates, Vale Price Jr., as a Warehouse Associate III.